 Ashanti Development always asks village sponsors first to give sanitation and training in health and hygiene, but it’s by no means all the villages need.

-Below are some some of the options sponsors sometimes add on.
+Below are some of the options sponsors sometimes add on.
 If you scroll down, you'll find a map of where we've done them.

 Whether our activities are run directly by our management team or by other volunteers, many of us would welcome a hand – even more so if you’ve got relevant skills.
 If you’re interested in volunteering in Ghana, contact us to talk it over.
 And even if your skills don’t seem particularly relevant, contact us just the same.
 We’ve got all sorts of jobs that need doing.